Archaic-Atom/SDA_network/README.md

 **Synthetic-to-real domain translated results.** Blue circles emphasize the difference between the synthetic and translated images, including overall tone (blue sky), local color (the leaves), and sunlight reflection (the illuminate direction).

 <img src="images/1.jpg" width="900"/><br />
-**The architecture of our proposed SDA network.** The core of our approach is to 1) compel the generated images to preserve content and spatial information with inputs, 2) prevent generated stereo left-right pairs mismatch.
-For this purpose, we leverage cues for edge features through a spatial feature transform layer to enforce spatial consistency between stereo images.
-Furthermore, we adopt the warp loss to encourage the warpped left image approach to the original left image.

 ## Result Videos